IamSreeman/IamSreeman.github.io/_posts/2024-07-10-an-ontological-argument-for-fundamental-physics.md

 One of the biggest problems of religions is the utter lack of any uniqueness.
 When a theist uses an argument like the ontological argument or the [Kalam cosmological argument](https://en.wikipedia.org/wiki/Kalam_cosmological_argument){:target="_blank"} etc, they merely argue for the existence of something.
 They don't even argue that this thing has consciousness.
 Even if we do agree with them that their argument implies a anthropomorphic conscious God, they will still have tens of thousands of Gods dreamed by humans.
 They never argue about picking the right one among them.
 They answer to this depends very ***illogically*** on the geography of a theist.
 A theist will say that these arguments point towards the existence of [Christian God](https://en.wikipedia.org/wiki/God_in_Christianity){:target="_blank"} or [Brahman](https://en.wikipedia.org/wiki/Brahman){:target="_blank"} or [Allah](https://en.wikipedia.org/wiki/Allah){:target="_blank"} based on whether they are born in the West or India or the middle east.

 But the laws of physics are highly unique.
 Theories like General Relativity are already unique if you demand the simplest classical theory of dynamical spacetime.
 String theory takes uniqueness to the next level.
 There are only 5 perturbative string theories.
 All of them are secretly dual to each other and are specific limits of the unique M-theory.
+Unlike in General Relativity, here we do not even need to demand the simplest theory to achieve uniqueness.

 ### Predictive power